-All of the funds of the School are governmental funds.
+All of the funds of the School are governmental or fiduciary funds.
 Government Funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 Government Fund financial statements, however, focus on near-term inflows and outflows of spendable resources, as well as on the balances of spendable resources which are available at the end of the fiscal year.
 Such information may be used to evaluate a government's requirements for near-term financing.

-The Board of the School adopts an annual appropriated budget for its general fund.
-A budgetary comparison statement has been provided for the general fund to demonstrate compliance with the School's budget.
+The Board of the School adopts an annual appropriated budget for its major governmental funds.
+A budgetary comparison statement has been provided for the major governmental funds to demonstrate compliance with the School's budget.

-The basic governmental fund financial statements can be found on pages 11 - 14 of this report.
+The basic governmental fund financial statements can be found on pages 11 - 15 of this report.